Onset of habitable conditions on the Hadean Earth set by feedback between tides and greenhouse forcing

 Tidal heating is less efficient at large melt fractions because the mantle has a low viscosity which does not dissipate large amounts of heat when exposed to a tidal potential.
 When tidal heating becomes locally active in a layer of the mantle, upward progression of the rheological front is slowed, and volatile outgassing halts.
 Starting from a fully molten state, decreasing melt fractions yield increasingly efficient tidal heat dissipation, producing larger upward heat fluxes, until the rate of thermal emission from the surface is balanced by internal heat production and the local melt fraction becomes stable.
 The maximum tidal power dissipation is thus maximized during the GRE states, for a given set of parameters.
 Figure \ref{fig:tidal_Q} shows the tidal $Q$ parameter (efficiency) plotted against lunar orbital semi-major axis.

 Oxidizing cases ($f$O$_2 > \Delta \mathrm{IW} + 0$) dissipate tidal heat most efficiently when the atmosphere is CO$_2$-dominated (Figure \ref{fig:tidal_Q}).
 Subsequently, H$_2$O entering the atmosphere makes these cases dissipate tidal heat only marginally more efficient.
 The assumption of a fixed tidal $Q$-factor is then justified in these cases.
-In contrast, reducing cases ($f$O$_2 < \Delta \mathrm{IW} + 0$) exhibit widely varying tidal $Q$-factors, even though their atmospheric composition remains largely unchanged in our simulations. \cite{ZAHNLE201574} report a similar relationship while assuming a fixed \textit{oxidizing} atmosphere under varying tidal parameters.
+In contrast, reducing cases ($f$O$_2 < \Delta \mathrm{IW} + 0$) exhibit widely varying tidal $Q$-factors, even though their atmospheric composition remains largely unchanged in our simulations. \citet{ZAHNLE201574} report a similar relationship while assuming a fixed \textit{oxidizing} atmosphere under varying tidal parameters.
 Our findings show that the strong dependence of tidal efficiency on atmospheric composition introduces a notable degeneracy between tidal efficiency at different redox states.